Statistical inference of convex order by Wasserstein projection

-In this paper we particularly utilize the results from \cite{NF_AG_rate_Wasserstein, JW_FB_sample_rates, MR4036051}.
+In this paper we particularly focus on two families of distributions, one satisfying \emph{log-Sobolev inequality} and the other having \emph{bounded support}, and utilize the results from \cite{NF_AG_rate_Wasserstein, JW_FB_sample_rates}.
 In \cite{NF_AG_rate_Wasserstein}, the authors prove the upper bound of the convergence rate of Wasserstein distance of empirical measures with a higher finite moment assumption, and concentration inequalities.
 The authors of \cite{JW_FB_sample_rates} prove the rate of convergence in $p$-Wasserstein distance of empirical measures and a sub-gaussian type concentration inequality with the assumption of bounded support.
 In particular, if the support of $\mu$ has an intrinsic lower dimension, \cite[Theorem 1]{JW_FB_sample_rates} provides the faster convergence rate of Wasserstein distance of empirical measures, relying on the \emph{Wasserstein dimension}.
-In \cite{MR4036051}, the author proves several versions of concentration inequalities.
-Among them, we will leverage the sub-gaussian type concentration inequality with the assumption that measures satisfy the \emph{log-Sobolev inequality}.

-First, we state \cite[Theorems 1]{NF_AG_rate_Wasserstein} with the finite $5$-th moment assumption.
-Although \cite[Theorems 1]{NF_AG_rate_Wasserstein} does not describe the exact constant, it is not too hard to obtain it following their proof step by step.
-Here we state their result for $p=2$ only.